MIchaelMainer/ld-reason-get-started/README.md

 `esy x Hello`

 You should see JSON data with your default project flag information printed to the console.
 Congratulations, you’ve completed your first native Reason integration with the LaunchDarkly REST API!
 Compare the contents of the `/begin` and `/end` directories if you encountered any issues.
-The `/end` contains all of the code changes in case you needed it.
+The `/end` directory contains all of the code changes in case you needed it.